 Digital Animation is a program that focuses on animation production.
 There's a common first term where you develop your traditional artistic skills of drawing, painting, sculpture and visual language/composition.
 You also explore the two types of animation (2D and 3D).

-At the end of first semester, you choose the concentration that you'll pursue: 2D animation or 3D animation.
+At the end of first term, you choose the concentration that you'll pursue: 2D animation or 3D animation

 Considerable time is spent with hands-on learning.
 Regardless of your concentration, you continue with life-drawing and the traditional art classes.
 You also study courses that are specific to the animation production pipeline, such as storyboarding, character design, layout and animation.